oimtrust/reqresapi/README.md

 ## Development Preparation

 ### Clone Repo
-Clone from https://github.com/oimtrust/reqresapi (choose `main` branch)
+- Clone from https://github.com/oimtrust/reqresapi (choose `main` branch)
+- Copy Environment File with command `cp .env.example .env` and setup the value of variable in env file

 ### Setup Node, NPM, Yarn
 For windows and mac user you can [download node](https://nodejs.org/en/) and install.